MarkYiLXD/markyilxd.github.io/_projects/(1) calculio.md

 As a Mathematics Educator and Mathematics Undergraduate student, I was the acting Subject Matter Expert for this project.

 Essential Calculus theorems were picked and students would prove them.
-Students go step-by-step in proving various theorems in order to decrease cognitive overload.
+Students go step-by-step in proving various theorems in an effort to decrease cognitive overload.

 Theory applied during storyboarding:
-- Cognitive Load Theory.
+- Cognitive Load Management Theory.
 - Contructivism Theory applied where students take control of their own learning.
 - Students take part in the highest level of thinking according to Bloom's Taxonomy: creating.